Early Life

 Rise to Success

-After graduating, Wallin started his career as a geologist for the Department of Mines and Energy of the Government of Queensland.
-During his time with the department, he discovered coal deposits throughout Queensland.
-In 1989, he founded QCoal with the aim of developing these deposits into operating mines.
-Under Wallin's leadership, QCoal has grown to operate several mines in the Bowen Basin, including the Sonoma, Drake, and Byerwen mines.
-QCoal was awarded the Queensland Miner of the Year Award in 2014, celebrating its commitment to the industry.
+After graduating, Wallin started his career as a geologist for the Department of Mines and Energy of the Government of Queensland, where he discovered significant coal deposits throughout the state.
+In 1989, he founded QCoal Group with the aim of developing these deposits into operating mines.
+Under his leadership, QCoal has successfully operated multiple mines in the Bowen Basin, including the Sonoma, Drake, and Byerwen mines.
+His commitment to the mining industry led to QCoal being named Miner of the Year in 2014.

 Key Business Strategies